TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Index.rst

 - **Services** are libraries that provide a given service through a clearly defined API.
 A service may exist both in the frontend and the backend.
-Please refer to the :ref:`"TYPO3 Services Reference"
+Please refer to the :ref:`TYPO3 Services Reference
   <t3services:start>` for more information about this type of extension.

 - **Distributions** are fully packaged TYPO3 CMS web installations,